justinrummel/jr.com-mm/_posts/2017-07-15-sizzling-sprint-2017-race-report.md

 ### Run

 Last week I received a bike challenge from [Coach Josh][ss], but this week was a run challenge!
 Hit the 5k w/ a sub 7:00m pace!
 I knew this was going to be hard, again I was familiar with the route, plus I used it for my warm-up earlier.
-I wasn't sure if I was going to achieve that challenge, but when I crossed the finish line I was happy knowing that pushed myself.
+I wasn't sure if I were going to achieve that challenge, but when I crossed the finish line I was happy knowing that pushed myself.

 #### Strava Run Activity
 <div class="embed-container embed-container-strava">